NxPKG/khulnasoft-docs/content/firewall/cf-firewall-rules/actions.md

         </td>
         <td>
           <ul>
-            <li>Allows user to dynamically disable Cloudflare security features for a request.</li>
+            <li>Allows user to dynamically disable Khulnasoft security features for a request.</li>
             <li>Available to all plans.</li>
             <li>
-              <p>Matching requests exempt from evaluation by a user-defined list containing one or more of the following Cloudflare security features:</p>
+              <p>Matching requests exempt from evaluation by a user-defined list containing one or more of the following Khulnasoft security features:</p>
               <ul>
                 <li><a href="/waf/tools/user-agent-blocking/">User Agent Blocking</a></li>
                 <li><a href="/waf/tools/browser-integrity-check/">Browser Integrity Check</a></li>